Home / Ghana Politics / Biography of John Mensah Sarbah CMG

 In 1897, along with J. W. de Graft-Johnson, J. W. Sey, J. P. Brown and J. E. Casely Hayford, Mensah Sarbah co-founded the Aborigines’ Rights Protection Society, which became the main political organisation that led organised and sustained opposition against the colonial government, laying the foundation for Ghanaian independence.

-THIS IS TRENDING: Government Abandons 15% VAT on Electricity Following Public Outcry
+THIS IS TRENDING: Labor Unions Issue One Week Ultimatum to Government to Withdraw VAT on Electricity

 Mensah Sarbah was appointed a member of the Legislative Council in 1901, and was re-appointed in 1906.